 For further information regarding reports in Spektrix, have a read of the following articles:

-If you have any further questions about Criteria Sets, please don’t hesitate to get in touch with the Spektrix Support team.
+If you have any further questions about Criteria Sets or anything else related to reports, please don't hesitate to get in touch with the Spektrix Support team.